Single-photon quantum regime of artificial radiation pressure on a surface acoustic wave resonator: DISCUSSIONS

-We can straightforwardly improve the system by using a SAW resonator with higher frequency to reduce the detuning from the MW resonator~(See Fig.~S3b of the Supplementary Information~\cite{supple}).
-We can further achieve the condition $g_0/\kappa >1$, where the presence of a single phonon will shift the resonance frequency of the MW resonator by more than its linewidth~\cite{kurn}.
-It will then allow for quantum nondemolition measurement of phonon Fock states and thus observation of quantum jumps between them~\cite{fock}.
+The single-photon quantum regime is also useful for the quantum control of the mechanical oscillator through the radiation pressure interaction.
+When $N_\mathrm{q}$ is less than unity, we can safely use a two-level system, i.e., a qubit, instead of a nearly harmonic microwave resonator.
+Then, quantum control of the SAW resonator can be readily demonstrated.
+Recently, quanta of acoustic waves are being controlled and monitored by using a resonantly \cite{cleland2018, schoe2018} or dispersively \cite{lehnert2019, Amir2019} coupled superconducting qubit.
+In contrast to those demonstrations, the radiation pressure interaction between a SAW resonator and a superconducting qubit gives rise to a `spin' dependent force, which can be used, e.g., for generating a Sch\"{o}dinger's cat state of a SAW resonator, as recently demonstrated in a vibrational mode in a trapped-ion experiment~\cite{homes}.
+The spin-dependent force also enables fast entangling gates in analogy with those in trapped-ion systems~\cite{Wineland, Lucas}.

-SAW resonators can also be coupled coherently to an optical system via the opto-elastic interaction~\cite{shumeiko2016,Srinivasan2016,Okada}.
-Hybrid quantum systems consisting of a SAW resonator and a superconducting qubit open the possibilities of an optical access to a superconducting qubit.
+Moreover, as the numerical simulations indicate~(Color lines in Fig.~4), we can readily increase the coupling strength further by using a SAW resonator with higher frequency to reduce the detuning from the MW resonator.
+The condition $g_0/\kappa >1$ is also within the scope of the future experiment, where the presence of a single phonon shifts the resonance frequency of the MW resonator by more than its linewidth~\cite{kurn}.
+It will then allow for observation of quantum jumps between phonon Fock states~\cite{fock}.